Perfection Was My Illusion

-I truly wanted to Inspire others.
-Yet, I lacked inspiration myself.
+I truly wanted to inspire others, but I lacked inspiration myself.
 Amazingly, writing gave me eyes to see and ears to hear.
 Things once missed were visible.
 Messages once ignored were audible.

 Cracks were revealed throughout the process.
 I was molded and shaped along the way.
 If I wanted to share a message of truth, I needed to have true substance.
-Flaws were revealed.
-Character developed as I was stretched.
+Flaws were visible, yet character developed as I was stretched.

 Sure, I still struggled with perfectionistic thinking.
 Even so, I learned to embrace cracks.

 I’m passionate about sharing my story.
-I want to help goal-driven individuals like myself push beyond a mindset of perfection to reach their full potential.
+I want to help goal-driven individuals like myself push beyond a mindset of perfectionism to reach their full potential.

 Yes, I’ve come to realize that perfection is just an illusion.
 Forced to look at myself in the mirror, in weaknesses I’ve found my greatest strengths.
 Every time I look, I notice flaws.
 Despite visible cracks, my reflection is clear.